apache/spark/docs/security.md

 secure.

 The legacy method is an AES-based encryption mechanism relying on a shared secret.
 This requires RPC authentication to also be enabled.
-This method uses a bespoke protocol and should be considered deprecated in favor of SSL.
+This method uses a bespoke protocol and it is recommended to use SSL instead.

 If both options are enabled in the configuration, the SSL based RPC encryption takes precedence and the AES based encryption will not be used (and a warning message will be emitted).